Specialist Physiotherapist

 Are you passionate about supporting patients in their own homes, and committed to improving their quality of life?
 Do you feel ready for a new challenge and to make a difference to others alongside a fun, supportive and friendly team?

-We are seeking a Band 6 Specialist Physiotherapist to join the York Community Therapy Team.
-You will deliver high standards of Holistic and Physiotherapy interventions to patients within their own place of residence to maintain independence and function, prevent admission and support discharges.
+We are seeking a Band 6 Specialist Physiotherapist to join the York & SHAR Community Response Team – to deliver high standards of Holistic and Physiotherapy interventions to patients within their own place of residence to prevent avoidable admissions to acute care and to support discharges.

-• To undertake specialist physiotherapy assessment and management of patients referred to the York Community Therapy Team.
+• To undertake specialist physiotherapy assessment and management of patients referred to the York & SHAR Community Response Service.

 • To determine clinical diagnosis/need and deliver physiotherapy intervention as indicated.